nymea/nymea-plugins/awattar/README.md

 In following chart you can see an example of the market prices from -12 hours to + 12 hours from the current time (0).The green line describes the current market price, the red point line describes the average price of this interval and the red line describes the deviation.
-If the deviation is positiv, the current price is above the average, if the deviation is negative, the current price is below the average.
+If the deviation is positive, the current price is above the average, if the deviation is negative, the current price is below the average.

 * -100 % current price equals lowest price in the interval [-12h < now < + 12h]